slattery/yse_cascades/README.md

 ## Nodeform Support

 This module has a Service which alters the node edit and add forms.
 Please check for current hardcoded type/bundle status.
 Menu Link Content Extra fields and viewmode should be accessible for Extras enabled menus from the node forms.

+Please use the 'nodeform' form mode (found in install dir) for your menus until we support this in config.